born-2learn/QPower-QCHack_IBMCreative_challenge/README.md

 We are **Team QPower** and this project was made as part of IBM's Creative challenge at QC Hack 2021.

+# QPower Team
+Syed Farhan Ahmad - A junior Undergrad from India and a Quantum Research Intern at University of California, Los Angeles.
+Syed Farhan is also the founder of QPower Research Community.

+Anush Krishna - An undergrad from PSG CAS and a Microsoft Student Ambassador for the Asia region.
+Anush is also a member of QPower Community and the winner of Qiskit challange at MacHacks 2021.
+Developed the web application to visualise the Quantum Steganography

+Shaun Radgowski - A senior undergrad at Yale and member of YQI (Yale Quantum Institute).
+Shaun published a redesign of QAOA's underlying cost function for Quantum ML as his senior thesis.

+Chad Palmer - A junior undergrad at Yale majoring in Mathematics and Computer Science.
+Chad is an avid programmer and has served as a TA for multiple Yale Computer Science classes.

+Mohamed Yassine Ferjani - A senior undergrad from Tunisia and co-founder of QTunisia quantum community, he is conducting wokshops and webinars on quantum computing.
+Mohamed is the winner of the Qiskit Global Hackathon.
+He is currently working on his senior thesis on quantum algorithms.

 ## Project Idea